 Flurry of Fun returns early November 2019 and runs through early January 2020, with festive entertainment and exciting holiday touches around the park.

-- The new Toy Story Land will feature special seasonal fun, such as holiday songs on Alien Swirling Saucers.
+- Toy Story Land will feature special seasonal fun, such as holiday songs on Alien Swirling Saucers.

 - Jingle Bell!
 Jingle BAM! nighttime spectacular returns in November 2019.

 - Sunset Seasons Greetings returns this year with impressive new laser effects and “snow.”
 Guests will witness spectacular projections of beloved Disney Characters – Mickey Mouse, Minnie Mouse, Olaf and others – sharing their favorite seasonal stories as holiday magic transforms the famous Hollywood Tower Hotel into scenes of the season.

 - Guests can meet Santa at the Once Upon a Time shop in early November through Dec.
 24. Santa Goofy will take his place on Dec.
 25.

 This year Animal Kingdom will be decorating its lands with new decor, a brand new holiday-themed Tree of Life Awakenings, and more.
 Find out about the holidays in the Animal Kingdom here:

 - Animal Kingdom’s Tree of Life Awakenings and Discovery Island to Feature New Holiday Decor and Events